This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 Board River Nile Cruise

-After visiting the Abu Simbel Temple Complex, I was escorted back to Aswan where I boarded the Livingston Cruise Ship.
+Following my captivating visit to the Abu Simbel Temple Complex, I returned to Aswan, where I embarked on the Livingston Cruise Ship.

-Day 4 - Visit the Temple of Kom Ombo and the Crocodile Mummy Museum, Visit the Temple of Horus at Edfu
+Day 4 - Temple of Kom Ombo, Crocodile Mummy Museum, Temple of Horus at Edfu

 Visit the Temple of Kom Ombo and the Crocodile Mummy Museum